terracenter/gentoo_install/README.md

 And... we're done with the encryption.
 Now, volume time! :sound:

-### Create lvm volumes
+### Create LVM volumes

 | :information_source: Info point                                                                                                                                                      |
 | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | For those of you that are not familiar with this acronym, LVM stands for **L**ogical **V**olume **M**anagement.
 You can read more about it [here](https://wiki.gentoo.org/wiki/LVM). |

 The good thing about logical volumes is that you can modify them at any point.
-In this example I'm going to create two logical volumes, one for the `root` partition and one for `home`, but feel free to create as many as you want.
+In this example, I'm going to create two logical volumes, one for the `root` partition and one for the `home`, but feel free to create as many as you want.

-Also, I'll use the name `vg0` to identifty this volume group.
+Also, I'll use the name `vg0` to identify this volume group.
 This is a trivial name, so again, be creative :D

 ```shell
 pvcreate /dev/mapper/cryptcontainer
 vgcreate vg0 /dev/mapper/cryptcontainer
 ```

-At this point, let's check that what we have if what we want:
+At this point, let's check that what we have is what we want:

 ```shell
 vgdisplay